Includes rules for all 50 states

 4. Are you within the deadline (statute of limitations) by which you must file your suit?
 (See Chapter 5.)

-5. Who will you sue and how do you identify this person or business on your court papers?
-In some cases, especially those involving companies and automobiles, this can be a little trickier than you might have guessed.
+5. Who will you sue, and how must you identify this person or business on your court papers?
+In some cases, especially those involving companies and automobiles, this can be trickier than you might think.
 (See Chapter 8.)

-6. Which small claims court should you bring your suit in?
+6. Which small claims court should you file your suit in?
 (See Chapter 9.)

 7. If your small claims court offers or encourages mediation, do you understand how it works and how best to use it?
 (See Chapter 6.)